bean00/custom-clojure-ttt/README.md

 # Custom Tic Tac Toe in Clojure

 A program to play Tic Tac Toe, that depends on another project (https://github.com/bean00/Clojure-Tic-Tac-Toe).
 This is a customized version (Ex: playing with different board sizes).
+Has an option to play against a computer.

 ## Instructions
 1. Clone or download this repository onto your local machine